-Fishing is fun for the whole family if you know how to catch fish!
+Fishing is fun for the whole family if you actually catch fish!
 Failing that, it can be boring or downright frustrating.
-After many casts and no fish, I started talking to people on the shore and in shops, watching Youtube videos, and reading about trout fishing.
-When I tried again, I caught a beautiful bull trout and went on to catch some rainbow trout on a later trip.
-While we still have lots to learn, we’ve fixed some of our biggest mistakes, and can only get better!
+After many unsuccessful fishing trips, I started talking to people on the shore and in shops, watching Youtube videos, and reading about trout fishing.
+When I tried again, I caught a beautiful bull trout and went on to catch several rainbow trout.
+While we still have lots to learn, we’ve fixed some of our biggest mistakes, and keep getting better!

 1. Decide What to Catch